Brian Leetch

 Brian Joseph Leetch (born March 3, 1968) is an American former professional ice hockey defenseman who played 18 National Hockey League (NHL) seasons with the New York Rangers, Toronto Maple Leafs, and Boston Bruins.
 He has been called one of the top defensemen in NHL history.

 Leetch accumulated many individual honors during his 18-year career.
 He was a two-time Norris Trophy winner as the NHL's best defenseman (1992, 1997) and was the first American-born winner of the Conn Smythe Trophy as playoff MVP for his performance during the Rangers' run to the 1994 Stanley Cup championship.
 Leetch is one of only six NHL defensemen to score 100 points in a season with his 102-point campaign in 1991–92.
-He won the Calder Trophy as the NHL Rookie of the Year in 1989 and his 23 goals that season remain an NHL record for rookie defensemen.
+He won the Calder Trophy as the NHL Rookie of the Year in 1989 and his 23 goals that season set the NHL record for a rookie defenseman, a record that remains but is now shared with Matthew Schaefer who achieved the same feat in 2026.

 Leetch's number 2 was retired by the Rangers on January 24, 2008.
 During the ceremony, longtime teammate Mark Messier referred to Leetch as the single "Greatest Ranger of All Time."
 Leetch was inducted into the Hockey Hall of Fame in Toronto in 2009, his first year of eligibility.
 In 2017 Leetch was named one of the "100 Greatest NHL Players" in history.
 He was inducted into the IIHF Hall of Fame in 2023.